Apologetics Theology

 Shlomo of Mechon Mamre

-For example, the book of Ezekiel contains an elaborate vision of a new Temple and a new city.
+For example, the book of Ezekiel contains an elaborate vision of a new temple and a new city.
 (Some believe the city in question is the new Jerusalem, though Ezekiel never actually uses the name “Jerusalem.”)
 In the book’s final two chapters, it becomes apparent this vision is most likely not literal.
-Ezekiel sees a tiny stream of water pouring out of the Temple, quickly growing into a deep flowing river.
-The water leads out of the Temple, then out of the city, then into the desolate desert, leaving behind a trail of new growth.
+Ezekiel sees a tiny stream of water pouring out of the temple, quickly growing into a deep flowing river.
+The water leads out of the temple, then out of the city, then into the desolate desert, leaving behind a trail of new growth.
 It ultimately flows into the Dead Sea, turning it into a living sea teeming with life.
 This is imagery from the Garden of Eden, and I believe it reveals the full scale of Ezekiel’s vision.
 It’s not simply about constructing a new building in a new city, but rather it encompasses God’s ultimate plan to restore all of creation—including human beings—back into His life-giving presence.

-Of course, in looking at the future rebuilding of the Temple—whatever that may or may not look like—we need to consider both the Old Testament prophets and the New Testament teachings on the subject.
-For example, we’re taught in several places that we believers in Yeshua are now the Temple in which God dwells (1 Cor.
+Of course, in looking at the future rebuilding of the temple—whatever that may or may not look like—we need to consider both the Old Testament prophets and the New Testament teachings on the subject.
+For example, we’re taught in several places that we believers in Yeshua are now the temple in which God dwells (1 Cor.
 3:16-17; 2 Cor 6:16; Eph 2:19-22; 1 Pet 2:4-5).
 And in the book of Revelation, the apostle John wrote the following about his vision of the New Jerusalem, “And I saw no temple in the city, for its temple is the Lord God the Almighty and the Lamb” (Rev 21:22).
 How do we square John’s prophetic vision with those of the Old Testament prophets?

-The biblical prophecies about rebuilding the Temple are mysterious and enigmatic, which is why the debate over whether or not they should be understood as literal has been going on for millennia.
+The biblical prophecies about rebuilding the temple are mysterious and enigmatic, which is why the debate over whether or not they should be understood as literal has been going on for millennia.
 And it certainly won’t be solved here.
 Whichever position we take, we have to consider the final outcome in the context of the whole story of Scripture.
-In the excellent book Reading Moses, Seeing Jesus—written by three Israeli scholars who have come to follow Yeshua—we find the following regarding the Temple:
+In the book Reading Moses, Seeing Jesus—written by three Israeli scholars who have come to follow Yeshua—we find the following regarding the Temple:

 The continuous operation of the tabernacle with its sacrificial system, the Levitical priesthood, the ceremonial washings, etc. (i.e., the Sinai covenant), was specifically designed not to last.
 And as we meditate on the description of the tabernacle and its significance as found in Scripture for all believers today, its symbolism and built-in limitations are designed to point us to a better high priest, a better sacrifice, and a better temple to which we now have direct access in Yeshua.